Laav/darkice14-libaacplus-rpi-guide/README.md

 ```$ sudo nano /etc/darkice.cfg```

-### Make Darkice 1.4 auto start with Raspberry PI boot and use Supervisor for start-stop via web.
+### Make Darkice 1.4 auto start with Raspberry PI boot and use Supervisor with built in web interface for even more easier/better process monitoring

 ```$ sudo apt-get install supervisor```